Bolivia entry requirements for Laos passport holders

 No transit visa needed

-Laos passport holders transiting through Bolivia do not need a transit visa if staying airside and not passing through immigration.
-However, if leaving the airport or staying overnight, a visa on arrival may be required.
+Laos passport holders transiting through Bolivia do not need a visa if staying airside and continuing within 24 hours.

 Health & vaccines for Bolivia